 Safety of mushroom and mushroom extracts

 There are no known side effects from eating normal amounts of mushrooms in our diet.
-Mushroom extracts are classed as dietary supplements.
+Mushroom extracts are classified dietary supplements.

 Conclusion and Future Perspectives

-This narrative review shows possible potential of medicinal mushrooms in complementary cancer treatment.
-Promising anticarcinogenic effects have been documented in vitro and in vivo for several medicinal mushrooms.
+This narrative review shows possible potential of medicinal mushrooms in complementary cancer treatment additionally, in vitro and in vivo for several medicinal mushrooms, show promising anticarcinogenic effects.

 It is likely that medicinal mushrooms could improve quality of life during and after conventional cancer therapy.

-Their prebiotic effects pose a possible explanation.
-A better emotional and physical status, better sleep and less fatigue, as well as fewer side effects of conventional chemotherapy such as nausea, vomiting and gastrointestinal symptoms could be observed in the patients taking medicinal mushrooms.
+Their prebiotic effects pose a possible explanation and moreover, patients taking medicinal mushrooms have better emotional and physical status, better sleep and less fatigue, and fewer side effects of conventional chemotherapy like nausea, vomiting and gastrointestinal symptoms

 In summary, this ancient herbal remedy can help us by improving the quality of daily life, and also can be of tremendous benefit when taken as a supplement with conventional cancer treatments.